boray/sahara/README.md

 ## Sahara

-Classary is a contact class and library lookup tool for Starknet.
+Sahara is a contact class and library lookup tool for Starknet.

 ### Contract Classes and Libraries